BigWigsMods/LibKeystone/.github/README.md

 	print(string.format("User %q has a %q keystone that's level %d and a rating of %d.", sender, GetRealZoneText(keyMap), keyLevel, playerRating)) end)

--- Attach these to something the user interacts with, like a button LibKeystone.Request("PARTY") --LibKeystone.Request("GUILD")
+-- Attach this to something the user interacts with, like a button click LibKeystone.Request("PARTY")
 ```

 ## Download